-December 31, De ecember 31, (In thousands of euros) 2009 2008 Gain following a waiver of debt (1) 5,988 Sums received for the rehabilitation of old sites (1) , Additions to provisions and additional costs incurred at the L'Estaque plant (729) (527) Impact of the continuation plan (4) 29 220 Provision for labour court litigation (2) 2,532 (15,539) Additions to provisions relating to the discontinuation of Norzinco SA's activities (478) (1,893) Settlement of a dispute 877 (1,000) Impairment losses on Norzinco SA and Harz Metall GmbH assets - (5,426) Other (3) 1,437 571 Total other non-recurring operating income and expense 14,656 (22,594)
+(in thousands of euros) 12/31/2009 12/31/2008 Gain following a waiver of debt (1) 5,988 Sums received for the rehabilitation of old sites (1) 5,000 Additions to provisions and additional costs incurred at the L'Estaque plant (729) (527) Impact of the continuation plan (4) 29 220 Provision for labor court litigation (2) 2,532 (15,539) Additions to provisions relating to the discontinuation of Norzinco SA's activities (478) (1,893) Settlement of a dispute 877 - Impairment losses on Norzinco SA and Harz-Metall GmbH assets - (5,426) Other (3) 1,437 571 TOTAL OTHER NON-RECURRING OPERATING INCOME AND EXPENSE 14,656 (22,594)

-- (1) During the second quarter of 2009, two of the Group's German subsidiaries Harz-Metall GmbH and PPM Pure Metals GmbH reached a settlement with the TUI group (see note 1) on the rehabilitation of certain sites in Germany belonging to these subsidiaries.
-The accounting impact at Group level is as follows: - Recognition of a €5.9 million gain following the waiver of a debt granted to the Group (see note 17). - Recognition of a €5.0 million gain following the constitution of a rehabilitation fund (see note 7). - (2) On December 18, 2009, the Douai Appeal Court partially upheld the labour tribunal rulings awarding compensation to former unprotected employees and ordering Recylex SA to include the compensation totalling €12,421 thousand in its continuation plan liabilities (see note 1).
-As the Recylex Group had provided for these claims in full (€14,953 thousand) at December 31, 2008, the entire provision was reversed and the sum of €12,421 thousand included in Recylex SA's continuation plan liabilities under "Other current liabilities" (note 17) and "Other Non-current liabilities" (note 18).
-This led to a gain of €2,532 thousand. - (3) The €1,437 thousand gain mainly comprises the reversal of tax risk provisions taken by two German subsidiaries.

-(4) Other non-recurring operating income and expense related to the continuation plan breaks down as follows:
+(1) During the second quarter of 2009, two of the Group's German subsidiaries - Harz-Metall GmbH and PPM Pure Metals GmbH - reached a settlement with the TUI group (see note 1) on the rehabilitation of certain sites in Germany belonging to these subsidiaries.
+The accounting impact at Group level is as follows: recognition of a €5.9 million gain following the waiver of a debt granted to the Group (see note 17);

+recognition of a €5.5 million gain following the waiver of a debt granted to the Group (see note 7) recognition of a €5.0 million gain following the constitution of a rehabilitation fund (see note 7).

+- (2) On December 18, 2009, the Douai Appeal Court partially upheld the labor tribunal rulings awarding compensation to former unprotected employees and ordering Recylex SA to include the compensation totalling €12,421 thousand in its continuation plan liabilities (see note 1).
+As the Recylex Group had provided for these claims in full (€14,953 thousand) at December 31, 2008, the entire provision was reversed and the sum of €12,421 thousand included in Recylex SA's continuation plan liabilities under "Other current liabilities" (note 17) and "Other non-current liabilities" (note 18).
+This led to a gain of €2,532 thousand. - (3) The €1,437 thousand gain mainly comprises the reversal of tax risk provisions taken by two German subsidiaries. - (4) Other non-recurring operating income and expense related to the continuation plan breaks down as follows:

-(In thousands of euros) December 31, 2009 December 31, 2008 Waiver of debt granted to the Recylex group Liabilities extinguished based on the terms agreed under the continuation 29 36 plan Impact of debt waivers and extinguishments following acceptance of the continuation plan 29 36 Liabilities declared during the financial year under the plan 184 Total 29 220
+(in thousands of euros) 12/31/2009 12/31/2008 Waiver of debt granted to the Recylex group Liabilities extinguished based on the terms agreed under the continuation plan 29 36 Impact of debt waivers and extinguishments following acceptance of the continuation plan 29 36 Liabilities declared during the financial year Additions to and reversals of provisions for litigation on disputed claims under the plan 184 TOTAL 29 220 IOIAL 29 220